 The trends for allied health and STEM (Science, Technology, Engineering and Math) pathways were identified in the last program efficacy (Efficacy, pp. 27-28).
 We see more students with an interest in pursuing a STEM career and/or allied health pathway.
 In addition, UC-Riverside's medical school and its spotlight on the lack of medical providers in the Inland Empire has spurred even more interest in the community for STEM preparation.
 We continue to support major's preparation evening classes (p.
-8) for students pursuing STEM pathways who work during the day, and one-day Fri and Sat sections of CHEM 101 and CHEM 150 for working students.
-The tremendous growth in general chemistry (150/151 - 10 sections FA17), and organic chemistry (212/21 - 5 sections FA17) reflects this trend.
+8) for students pursuing STEM pathways who work during the day, and one-day Fri and Sat sections of CHEM 101.
+The tremendous growth in general chemistry (150/151 - 9 sections FA19), and organic chemistry (212/13 - 5 sections FA19) reflects this trend.
 General chemistry is required for all STEM pathways, and organic chemistry is required for chemistry and biology pathways.

 3. Indicate any additional information you want the committee to consider (for example, course fill rates, regulatory information, compliance, updated efficiency, student success data, planning, etc.).
-To address the drop in efficiency, we have added more sections of major's preparation Chemistry classes last year.
-The lower cap on these classes reduces efficiency, but improves the number of degrees granted as the general and organic chemistry sequences are required for the Chemistry Associate's Degree.

-Chemistry is a central science and the entry-level courses for pathways in nearly all Allied Health Career Technical Education (CTE), transfer programs, and all Science, Technology, Engineering and Mathematics (STEM) transfer programs.
+Chemistry is a central science and the entry-level courses for pathways in nearly all Allied Health, Career Technical Education (CTE), transfer programs, and all Science, Technology, Engineering and Mathematics (STEM) transfer programs.
 The restructuring of Anatomy and Physiology resulted in Chemistry being the first course to multiple subsequent courses along the allied health pathway.
 General Chemistry is required for all chemistry, biochemistry, biology, ecology, microbiology, geology, earth sciences, physics, and engineering transfer students.
 Also, General Chemistry is required for medical, pharmacy, dental and other allied health professional schools.
 It is usually the first course at the university level due to prerequisite sequencing of other majors or mathematics prerequisites to begin a sequence.
 When Chemistry is unable to provide sufficient sections, all areas of science and allied health feel the consequences of too few students in the pipeline.
 This impacts the efficiency and degree attainment of the institution.

 We have grown as fast as possible to accommodate demand and support the mission of the college, but we have reached the limit of our adjunct pool.
-We generated an average faculty load (FTEF) of 13.90 full-time equivalent faculty with six full-time positions + 1 temporary FT faculty (2016-2017 EMP).
-Currently (Fall 2017), only 37% of our sections (16 out of 43) are taught by FT faculty.
+We generated an average faculty load (FTEF) of 14.86 full-time equivalent faculty with six full-time positions + 1 temporary FT faculty (2018-2019 EMP).
+Currently (Fall 2019), only 36% of our sections (14 out of 39) are taught by FT faculty.